selabhvl/dat250public-2019/progassign3/progassign3.md

 The SOAP-based web service should provide the following operations:

-- a method which returns a representation of the auction identified by an id
+- a method which returns a representation of the auction identified by an identifier.
-- a method which returns a representation of the auctions that the customer can still bid for
+- a method which returns a representation of the auctions that the customer can still bid for.
-- a method which places a bid of a given amount in an auction and informs as to it is currently the highest bid
+- a method which places a bid of a given amount in an auction and informs as to it is currently the highest bid.

 To test the SOAP service you may either:
 - Develop a test client application